evz/video-processor/README.md

 and farther into the video, `ffmpeg` would have to scan the video farther and farther which was just a non-starter for very large videos.

-I then found `decord` which definitely does things a whole lot faster but has the same limitations as OpenCV (since under the hood it seems to be using quite a lot of the same primitives).
-I was able to get around the limitation that `decord` seems to have regarding very large videos (aka, it chokes on them) by breaking large videos into smaller chunks but it still kinda sucks that I can't seem to be able to actually extract all of the frames from my videos.
-So, that's where this project currently sits: a faster but imperfect solution.
-Which doesn't quite feel right to me.
-Hopefully I'll get some more time to work on this before I run out of room to store all my security camera videos.
+The current approach uses `ffmpeg` throughout the pipeline, which is more reliable with different video codecs and metadata issues.
+By breaking videos into 30-second chunks and using `ffmpeg` for both chunking and frame extraction, the system handles problematic video files much better than previous attempts with OpenCV or other libraries.
+This approach isn't perfect but it's much more robust for the variety of security camera footage I encounter.
 All I want is to stare at cute little animals in my backyard!

 ## 📈 Performance & Scale

+**AI Detection Performance:**
+- **Intel Core i7-12700 (CPU)**: ~0.5 images/second (MegaDetector docs)
-- **RTX 2070**: ~3.25 hours for 90 minutes of video
+- **RTX 2070 (GPU)**: ~3.25 hours for 90 minutes of video
-- **RTX 5090** (Alienware Area 51): ~10x performance improvement over RTX 2070
+- **RTX 5090 (GPU)**: ~10x performance improvement over RTX 2070

+**System Scaling:**
 - **Cloud Scaling**: Tested on AWS g5.xlarge instances
 - **Storage Requirements**: ~180GB for 90 minutes of video at 20fps
 - **Architecture**: Fully containerized with Docker, scalable across multiple GPU instances